apelsinet/worldnews-10k/README.md

 You need the following dependencies to build this project locally.

-1. [Git](https://git-scm.com/downloads) - to clone the project.
+1. [Git](https://git-scm.com/downloads) - To clone the project.
-2. [Node 6.0.0 or greater](https://nodejs.org) - (The project is written using ECMAScript2015, which is only supported by Node 6 or later).
+2. [Node 6.0.0 or greater](https://nodejs.org) - The project is written using ECMAScript 2015, which is only supported by Node 6 or later.
+3. [Node-gyp](https://github.com/nodejs/node-gyp) - Some of the dependencies require node-gyp globally installed to build correctly.

 Once you have what's needed.
 Install the required node modules using `npm install`.
 After installing all dependencies, you can start the application is production mode using `npm start` or in debug mode using `npm run debug`.